Cross section of the process $e^+ + e^- \to \Xi^0 + \bar{\Xi}^0$ in the vicinity of charmonium $\psi(3770)$ and in the charmonium (-like) state including the $D$-meson loop and three-gluon contributions: Introduction

-There were discoveries of many unexpected charmonium-like states, which stimulated renewed interest in charmonium physics.
-Namely, charmonium spectroscopy has been revived due to the discovery of many new states above the open charm threshold.
-However, there are more states that observed only in single experiments or only in single decays and, therefore, additional theoretical and experimental data are needed to study these phenomena.

-For many years, a number of new hadron states, including charmonium-like XYZ states, have generated extensive discussions about the study of the exotic hadron family \cite{Liu2014,Chen2016,Chen2017,Guo2018,Liu2019,Brambilla2020,Chen2023}.
-Among these observed charmonium-like XYZ states, the ones directly produced in $e^+e^-$ annihilation, which are called $Y$ states, are emphasized in the BESIII Paper \cite{BESIII2020}.
-Charmonium production with energies above the threshold is of great theoretical interest due to its richness in $c\bar {c}$ states, the properties of which are still being studied.
+A number of new hadron states, including charmoniumlike XYZ states, have generated extensive discussions for the study of the exotic hadron family \cite{Liu2014,Chen2016,Chen2017,Guo2018,Liu2019,Brambilla2020,Chen2023}.
+Among these new states were observed charmoniumlike XYZ states, that have quantum numbers $J^{PC} = 1^{--}$, $Y(4260)$ \cite{BABAR1,BELLE1,He}, $Y(4360)$, and $Y(4660)$ \cite{BABAR2,BELLE2,BABAR3,BELLE3} and are formed as a result of the $e^+e^-$ annihilation process, which are called $Y$ states.
+Thus, charmonium production with energies above the threshold is of great theoretical interest due to its richness in $c\bar {c}$ states.
+It is necessary to note that experimental measurements of charmonium decays may become an ideal laboratory for studying the dynamics of strong interaction physics and testing various aspects of quantum chromodynamics (QCD) \cite{Ablikim2019,Brambilla2004}.
+Thus, after the experimental discovery of entirely new exotic hadronic states in this region, significant progress can be expected in charmonium spectroscopy above the open-charm threshold.
+At this time, BESIII is the only experiment that collects data using $e^+e^-$ collisions in the field of charmonium.